-Thursdays are usually reserved for the Court's calendar.
-As a result, trial will not be held on Thursdays unless the jury is deliberating or the Court's calendar allows trial to proceed.
-Therefore, trial days are generally Monday through Wednesday, and on Friday.
-Trial days are from 8:30 a.m. to approximately 5:00 p.m., with two 15-minute breaks and a one-hour lunch break.
+Fridays are usually reserved for the Court's calendar.
+As a result, trial will not be held on Fridays unless the jury is deliberating or the Court's calendar allows trial to proceed.
+Therefore, trial days are generally Monday through Thursday.
+Trial days are from 8:30 a.m. to approximately 4:30 p.m., with two ten-minute breaks and a one-anda-half hour lunch break.
+The exact dates and times of trial proceedings will be determined at the Final Pretrial Conference and on a case-by-case basis.
+The Court may consider the expected length of trial, the witnesses and evidence to be presented, and the availability of counsel and the parties.